• Skip to primary navigation

 Screen capture of ID.me logo on the SSO logon webpage

-Otherwise, create an account and begin verifying your identity.
+Otherwise, create an ID.me account and verify your identity with them.

-1. After logging into ID.me, you will authorize A&M System to access your verified identity information.
+After logging into ID.me for the first time, you will authorize A&M System to access your verified identity information.
 Clicking “Deny” will prevent you from logging in to SSO with your ID.me account.

 Screen capture of ID.me authorization screen

-Your ID.me account belongs to you and it is independent of your relationship with the A&M System.
-For example, you can use it with other entities such as the Social Security Administration and the Internal Revenue Service.
+NOTE: Your ID.me account belongs to you and it is independent of your relationship with the A&M System.
+You can use it with other entities such as the Social Security Administration, Medicare, and the Internal Revenue Service.

 What you need to create your ID.me account: